Mxbonn/MLRF/README.md

 MLRF is a collection of flashcards that can be used with [Anki](http://ankisrs.net/).
 The flashcards in this repository are associated with scientific research papers in the field of machine learning.

-As a Machine Learning Researcher I read a lot of papers to keep up with the state-of-the-art.
+As a machine learning researcher I read a lot of papers to keep up with the state-of-the-art.
 However, for many papers I was only able to recall "Oh I read a paper about that" when a related topic would come up months later, without being able to give much more details.
 Intrigued by the article from Michael Nielsen ["Augmenting Long-term Memory"](http://augmentingcognition.com/ltm.html), I started using Anki.

 The flashcards in this repository are not a replacement for reading the actual paper, but rather an additional resource to retain the knowledge from these papers.
 Initially the papers covered by this repository are mainly selected based on my own interests and topics I do research about.
-However, by open sourcing this repository, I invite everyone that has interests in using Anki for Machine Learning papers to collaborate on this deck.
+However, by open sourcing this repository, I invite everyone that has interests in using Anki for Machine Learning papers to collaborate on these flashcards.

 ## Usage
 The flashcards in this repository are made for [Anki](http://ankisrs.net/).